-A recent assessment by the European Environment Agency (EEA) concludes that more than 80-90% of the urban population in Europe is regularly exposed to higher levels of ozone and fine particulate matter than recommended in the guideline values of the WHO.5 that contributes to good health
+A recent assessment by the European Environment Agency (EEA) concludes that more than 80-90% of the urban population in Europe is regularly exposed to higher levels of ozone and fine particulate matter than recommended in the guideline values of the WHO.5

-Another report by the European Environment Agency shows that roughly two thirds of the costs of industrial air pollution, which amounts to 102 to 169 billion Euro annually in total, are caused by energy generation.6 Especially the pollution with sulfur and nitrogen oxides is largely caused by the energy industry.
+Another report by the European Environment Agency shows that roughly two thirds of the costs of industrial air pollution, which amounts to 102 to 169 billion Euro annually in total, are caused by energy generation.
+Especially the pollution with sulfur and nitrogen oxides is largely caused by the energy industry.